Kirk Brandon: Personal life

-As a boy, Kirk Brandon attended Churston Ferrers Grammar School in Devon.
+As a boy, Brandon attended Churston Ferrers Grammar School in Devon.

 In 1987, Brandon developed reactive arthritis and could not walk for more than a year.

 Brandon was married in 1994 to a Danish woman, Christina.
 Shortly afterwards, he was declared bankrupt.

-In 1997, Brandon sued the singer Boy George for malicious falsehood and lost.
-George revealed details of his love for Brandon and their romantic and sexual affair in his 1995 autobiography Take It Like a Man.
-Brandon claimed that stories about the gay affair in the early 1980s damaged his career as a musician.
+In 1997, Brandon sued the singer Boy George for malicious falsehood.
+In his 1995 autobiography Take It Like a Man, George stated that he had had a homosexual relationship with Brandon years earlier.
+Brandon denied that he had had sex with George and stated that stories about their alleged relationship had damaged his career as a musician.
 He also objected to the lyrics of a Boy George song, "Unfinished Business", which apparently were aimed at him: "I hear you married a Danish girl ...
 You break your promise easily ...
 You lie, you lie, you lie.
 Yeah tough guy, you know exactly what I mean."
-Brandon demanded damages from Boy George, George's publishers, Sidgwick and Jackson, and also Virgin Records and EMI Virgin Music Publishing.
-The judge ruled in favour of the defendants, and ordered Brandon to pay £200,000 to Virgin Records, EMI Virgin Music, and the book publisher in court costs.
-Following the lawsuit, Brandon declared bankruptcy which resulted in Boy George paying over £20,000 in legal fees instead.
+Brandon demanded damages from Boy George, George's publishers, Sidgwick and Jackson, and also from Virgin Records and EMI Virgin Music Publishing.
+In April 1997, Mr Justice Douglas Brown ruled in favor of George, adding that he did not believe Brandon when Brandon denied having had a physical relationship with George.
+The judge ordered Brandon to pay £200,000 to Virgin Records, EMI Virgin Music, and the book publisher in court costs.
+Following the lawsuit, Brandon declared bankruptcy, which resulted in Boy George paying over £20,000 in legal fees instead.

 In January 2008, Brandon sued GlaxoSmithKline UK over personal injuries as a result of taking the anti-depressant drug Seroxat.

 Brandon had heart surgery in 2011.

 He was a tutor at the BIMM University in 2012.